 The BHA will allocate units in the Federal Elderly/Disabled developments/AMP in order to move towards a ratio of 80% designated to elderly families and 20% to non-elderly disabled families.
 In order to achieve these percentages additional admission Preference Points will be applied to Elderly and Non-Elderly Disabled Applicants at designated Elderly/Disabled Program developments/AMPs.
-The Preference Points will be applied when: 1) Applicants who are Elderly and are on an Elderly/Disabled Program development/AMP wait list where the Elderly resident population is less than 80% and who do not require wheelchair accessible units will receive Preference Points in addition to any they may already have and 2) Applicants who are Non- Elderly Disabled and are on an Elderly/Disabled Program development/AMP wait list where the Non-Elderly Disabled resident population is less than 20% and who do not require wheelchair accessible units will receive Preference Points in addition to any they may already have.
+The Preference Points will be applied when: 1) Applicants who are Elderly and are on an Elderly/Disabled Program development/AMP wait list where the Elderly resident population is less than 80% and who do not require wheelchair accessible units will receive Preference Points in addition to any they may already have and 2) Applicants who are Non-Elderly Disabled and are on an Elderly/Disabled Program development/AMP wait list where the Non-Elderly Disabled resident population is less than 20% and who do not require wheelchair accessible units will receive Preference Points in addition to any they may already have and 2) Applicants who are Non-Elderly Disabled and are on an Elderly/Disabled Program development/AMP wait list where the Non-Elderly Disabled and are on an Elderly/Disabled Program development/AMP wait list where the Non-Elderly Disabled and are on an Elderly/Disabled Program development/AMP wait list where the Non-Elderly Disabled resident population is less than 20% and who do not require wheelchair accessible units will receive Preference Points in addition to any they may already have.